801C07/bwhthd.github.io/about.md

 title: About
 ---

-Hi!
+->Hi!-<
 ====================
 <div class="message">
-	My name is Ben Whitehead, I am a student at Lewis & Clark College in Portland, Oregon.
+	My name is Ben Whitehead, I study mathematics at Lewis & Clark College.

 </div>

-Now is the time for all good men to come to the aid of their country.
-This is just a regular paragraph.

-The quick brown fox jumped over the lazy dog's back.

-### Header 3

-> This is a blockquote.
->
-> This is the second paragraph in the blockquote.
->
-> ## This is an H2 in a blockquote
+I am interested in anything related to math and the outdoors, this includes programming, web development, skiing, backpacking, and playing frisbee.
+I am from Boise, Idaho and now I live and attend school in Portland, Oregon.

+If you would like to work with me, email <a href="mailto:bdwhthd@gmail.com">
+bdwhthd@gmail.com</a>